-The system has been specifically designed to measure the impact each of our investments creates - whether recurring income assets or development projects - on a consistent basis across the portfolio.
-The scoring system is applied to each pathway for all impact assets, and the score for all pathways is aggregated to arrive at an investment's total impact score.
-The scoring system has been thoroughly reviewed by various teams inside Dream, as well as outside stakeholders, to ensure it is internally consistent and practically applicable.
-The framework is aligned with the Impact Management Project's five dimensions of impact (What, Who, How Much, Contribution, and Risk).
-Each pathway also has associated KPIs.
-These are aggregated to summarize our impact at a portfolio level and are reported on annually.
+The Impact Management System has been specifically designed to measure the impact that each of our investments creates - whether recurring income assets or development projects - consistently across the portfolio.
+The scoring system is applied to each pathway for all impact assets, and the score for all pathways is aggregated to arrive at an investment's total net impact score.
+Each pathway also has associated KPIs that align with reporting and disclosures across Dream's entities.
+The KPIs are aggregated to summarize our impact at a portfolio level and are reported on annually in our Impact Report.
 In Dream's Impact Management System, these pathways are referred to as Impact Pathways.
+For an asset to be considered an impact asset it has at a minimum three unique impact pathways, that cross at least two of the three impact verticals.

 For each of Dream's impact verticals, we have also considered and researched indirect impacts, which we refer to as "secondary pathways."
-These are not scored, but are intended to illustrate more fully our assets' benefits to stakeholders.
+These are not scored but are intended to illustrate more fully our assets' benefits to stakeholders.
 Secondary pathways are assessed based on peer reviewed research, which itself is selected based on its applicability to Dream's context.
-For example, where possible, we have incorporated research from Organisation for Economic Co-operation and Development countries, in cities similar in size and density to our core markets of Toronto and Ottawa.

-A third key aspect of our Impact Management System is our assessment of negative pathways, which are further discussed under Impact Principle 5.
+A third key aspect of our Impact Management System is our assessment of negative pathways, which are further discussed under Principle 5.